Reviewed by Jil McIntosh

 Like any tires, you should replace your winter tires when the tread starts to wear down.
 You shouldn’t drive with winter tires that have a tread depth of less than 4 mm (5/32 inches).
 For comparison, most new winter tires have a tread depth of at least 8 mm (10/32 inches).18

 There are three options for measuring the remaining tread depth of your tires.
-First, some tires have bars moulded into the rubber that show the remaining tread.
-Otherwise, you can buy a tread depth gauge for about $5.
+First, your tires will have rubber bars moulded into the tread across the face of the tire.
+These wear bars are hard to see on new tires, but will become more visible as the tread wears down.

 Failing that, a quick method of estimating tread depth is to use a toonie.
 The outer silver band on a standard toonie is approximately 5 mm.
 If you stick the coin into the tread of your tire, it should be at least as thick as that silver band.
 If not, it’s time to consider replacing the tires.
 Make sure to take the measurement in a few places, as tires don’t usually wear evenly.